mxochicale/chamaleon-mx/README.md

-Deep Learning for Mexico Using Open Data
+Open Datasets for Machine Learning for Mexico
 ---